Speaker Trevor Mallard calls off inquiry into leak of Simon Bridges' expenses

 The National leader said he received the "dark and concerning" text message on Thursday and it was sent also to Parliament's Speaker Trevor Mallard and a media organisation.

-"The text made clear to me that it was from the leaker ... [and that] the leaker was in the National caucus," Bridges told media this morning.
+"The text made clear to me that it was from the leaker ... [and that] the leaker was in the National caucus," Bridges said.

 "It also made quite clear that this person had a long and serious mental health issue.